Accademia di San Luca

-The Accademia di San Luca (Academy of Saint Luke) is an Italian academy of artists in Rome.
+The Accademia Nazionale di San Luca (National Academy of St. Luke) is an Italian academy of artists in Rome.
 The establishment of the Accademia de i Pittori e Scultori di Roma was approved by papal brief in 1577, and in 1593 Federico Zuccari became its first principe or director; the statutes were ratified in 1607.
 Other founders included Girolamo Muziano and Pietro Olivieri.
 The Academy was named for Luke the Evangelist, the patron saint of painters.

 From the late sixteenth century until it moved to its present location at the Palazzo Carpegna, it was based in an urban block by the Roman Forum and although these buildings no longer survive, the Academy church of Santi Luca e Martina, does.
 Designed by the Baroque architect, Pietro da Cortona, its main façade overlooks the Forum.

 History

-The Academy's predecessor was the Compagnia di San Luca, a guild of painters and miniaturists, which met in the demolished church of S.Luca all'Esquilino, near the Basilica of S. Mary Major, and whose statutes and privileges were renewed 17 December 1478 by Pope Sixtus IV.
+The Academy's predecessor was the Compagnia di San Luca, a guild of painters and miniaturists, which met in the demolished church of S. Luca all'Esquilino, near Santa Maria Maggiore, and whose statutes and privileges were renewed 17 December 1478 by Pope Sixtus IV.
 Among the founding members was the famous painter Melozzo da Forlì, as he was the pictor papalis.